-And what are the benefits that a person gets from fasting?
-We can say that its greatest benefit is the forgiveness of sins, as he said PBUH, “Whoever fasts Ramadan in faith and in seeking his reward from Allah, his previous sins will be forgiven for him,” and its enough for a Muslim to know that fasting is for God Almighty, also He is the one who is rewards it, as Almighty said in the holy hadeeth: – “Every deed of the son of Adam is for him except fasting; it is for Me and I shall reward for it.”
+And what are the benefits of fasting?
+We can say that its greatest benefit is the forgiveness of sins, as he said PBUH, “Whoever fasts Ramadan in faith and in seeking his reward from Allah, his previous sins will be forgiven for him,” and its enough for a Muslim to know that fasting is for God Almighty, also He is the one who rewards it, as Almighty said in the holy hadeeth: “Every deed of the son of Adam is for him except fasting; it is for Me and I shall reward for it.”

-There are many benefits that a person can earn from fasting in his worldly life.
-The spiritual energies are increased during the fast, and fasting allows the body to get rid of its accumulated toxicity.
-This is true to the saying of the Prophet PBUH, “Fast And You Will Be Healed.”
-There is no doubt that the purity of the soul and the purity of the body indirectly affect the psychological state of man.
+There are many benefits to be gained fasting in his worldly life.
+Spiritual energies are increased during the fast, and fasting allows the body to get rid of its accumulated toxicity.
+This is true to the saying of the Prophet PBUH, “Fast and you will be healed.”
+There is no doubt that the body and soul’s purity indirectly affects the psychological state of man.

 The believer is healthier

 It is scientifically known that the mind – or the soul – affects the body and vice versa; the body in turn affects the soul.
-Also researchers at the University of Maryland Medical Center have reported that researchers have tried to study how beliefs, attitudes and spiritual applications affect health.
+Researchers at the University of Maryland Medical Center looked into how beliefs, attitudes and spiritual applications affect health.
 For example, a recent study of patients with HIV has shown that patients who believe in God, are sympathetic to others, have a sense of inner peace and adhere to their religion, they have a better chance of survival than those who have no faith in God and do not perform any religious rituals.

-The study confirmed that the person who believes in God Almighty and prays for him and lives in hope, has more capacity for tolerance and forgiveness enjoys stronger social relations, enjoys better health and heals faster.
+The study confirmed that a person who believes in God Almighty and prays for him, lives in hope, has more capacity for tolerance and forgiveness, enjoys stronger social relations, enjoys better health, and heals faster.

 How does fasting affect mental health?

-In order for a person to be psychologically, healthy he needs to be able to face the pressures of life effectively and be a productive individual in his community.
-This means that the person needs many qualities such as patience, perseverance, and willpower.
-During the day of Ramadan, the Muslim will suffer hunger and thirst and may be in hot weather.
-At night, he is encouraged to revive his hours in praying and reading the Holy Quran.
-All those great deeds strengthen the will of the fasting person and help him face the challenges of life with all his might.
+For someone to be psychologically healthy he needs to be able to face the pressures of life effectively and be a productive individual in his community.
+This means that they need many qualities such as patience, perseverance, and willpower.
+During Ramadan, the Muslim will suffer hunger and thirst, especially in hot weather.
+At night, he is encouraged to revive himself by praying and reading the Holy Quran.
+All these deeds strengthen willpower and help face the challenges of life with all his might.